Site icon She Travels Australia

 Pinky Beach

-Pinky Beach is named after gorgeous colour of the beach at sunset.
-This little bay that is revered as one of the prettiest on the island.
-The Bathurst Lighthouse is situated at one end of the beach, and the beautiful, calm and clear bay water is ideal for snorkelling.
+Pinky Beach is a small pretty, bay, named after the gorgeous colour of the beach at sunset.
+The Bathurst Lighthouse is situated at one end of the beach alongside the clear bay water, which is perfect for snorkelling.

 Rottnest Island Snorkeling

-There are paid Rottnest Island snorkeling tour options, or alternatively you have the choice of heading to the calmer beaches and bays and jumping in on your own.
+There are paid Rottnest Island snorkeling tours, or you could jump in one of the calmer bays on your own.
 There are plenty of information signs at most beaches to let you know the conditions of each area.

 Some of the calmest and clearest beaches to snorkel on Rottnest are Little Salmon Bay (my favourite), Henrietta Rocks, Mary Cove, Little Parakeet Bay and The Basin.